AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection-with-pure-di.md

 Advantages over classical DI container libraries:
 - No explicit initialisation of data contexts is required.
 Data contexts are configured directly in `.axaml` files according to the MVVM approach.
-- The code is simpler, more compact, and requires less maintenance effort.
+- The code looks simple, compact and doesn't require much maintenance effort.
 - The main window is created in a pure DI paradigm, and it can be easily supplied with all necessary dependencies via DI as regular types.

 ## Step 4: Modify App.axaml